What is a respiratory infection?

 - Chest pain or tightness that is not the result of a heart condition

 If you experience one or more of the above lung infection symptoms, you should seek immediate medical attention to determine whether you may have a possible lung or pulmonary infection.
-Your FastMed Urgent Care clinic is open seven days a week, 365 days a year to help.
-No appointment is necessary and convenient online check-in is available.
+Your FastMed clinic is open with extended hours and no appointment is necessary.
 The sooner you get treatment, the more quickly you are likely to recover.

 * The content presented on this page is not intended to diagnose health problems or take the place of professional medical care.